Read John Dewey with voice, context, and method in the same frame.

 Not quite.
 A good branch does not postpone clarity.
 It gives the reader a way to carry clarity into the next question.

 Correct.
-Here, useful next steps include Dialoguing with Dewey and Charting Dewey.
+Here, useful next steps include Dialoguing with Dewey, Charting Dewey, and Dialoguing with John Dewey.
 The links are not decoration; they show where the pressure continues.

 Not quite.
 Links matter only when they help the reader think.
 Empty branching would make the archive busier but not wiser.